IP SLA Tab

 -

-If the Primary passthrough tunnel goes down, traffic goes to Backup tunnel.
+If the Primary passthrough tunnel goes down, traffic goes to the Backup tunnel.

 -